 Invalid RNA.
-In transcriptomics analysis (whatever the technique) it is needed a proper RNA integrity to ensure reliability of the result.
-In cases in which the RNA is highly degraded the obtained gene expression profile wouldn't be trustable.
-This occurs in approximately 1.4% of samples received.
-In these cases it is necessary to evaluate a new endometrial biopsy (but no charge will be applied).
+In transcriptomics analysis (whatever the technique) proper RNA integrity is required to ensure reliability of the result.
+In cases in which the RNA is highly degraded, the obtained gene expression profile wouldn't be trustable.
+This occurs in approximately 1.2% of samples received.
+In these cases, it is necessary to evaluate a new endometrial biopsy (the analysis won't be charged).
 Possible causes: sample size too large, contamination, and/or high temperature (≥35°C) during shipment.

 Insufficient RNA.
 Although with NGS the minimum quantity of RNA necessary to proceed with the analysis is very low, sometimes a low RNA concentration can lead to an inaccurate result.
 Our strict control systems allow us to identify the reliability of the obtained result.
-Just in around 1.6% of received samples it is not possible to determine an accurate gene expression profile because there is not enough genetic material.
-In these cases it is necessary to evaluate a new endometrial biopsy (but no charge will be applied).
+In approximately 1.5% of received samples it is not possible to determine an accurate gene expression profile because there is not enough genetic material.
+In these cases, it is necessary to evaluate a new endometrial biopsy (the analysis won't be charged).
 Possible causes: low quantity of proper tissue.

 Non-Informative.
 This result is obtained when the profile analyzed does not match the control gene expression profiles present in the ERA predictor.
-In these cases our ERA team will contact you to evaluate the protocol in which the endometrial biopsy was performed.
-It just happens in < 0.7% of analyzed samples and in >95% of cases, it is related to the sample itself, not the endometrium, since with a new biopsy (without charge) it is possible to obtain a valid result.
+In these cases, our team will contact you to evaluate the protocol in which the endometrial biopsy was performed.
+It just happens in < 0.7% of analyzed samples and in >95% of cases, it is related to the sample itself, not the endometrium, since with a new biopsy (the analysis won't be charged) it is possible to obtain a valid result.

-In any of these cases our ERA team will support and guide you, ensuring that we can find the a valid result for your patient, trusting on that we are looking for quality and reliability.
+In any of these cases our ERA team will support and guide you, ensuring that we can find a valid result for your patient, based on quality and reliability.